 Beyond the short-term shock if major new tariffs are imposed, we would look for China and indeed other targets to adapt over time.
 China continues to deepen its economic ties away from the Western powers - figure 1.
-Chinese companies are trying both to develop new business and find alternative routes into the U.S. and other markets.
+Chinese companies are trying both to

+We expect continued protectionism on both sides in key areas develop new business and find alternative routes into the U.S. and other markets.
 At the same time, they are seeking to source more raw materials from developing nations and less from the U.S. and Australia.
 China's customers likewise are sourcing more from China and less from the West.
-The new Trump administration could accelerate these trends.
+The new Trump administration could accelerate these trends. cífi